hugosrc/shortlink/README.md

 - Given a URL, the service should generate a link short enough to be easily copied and shared between applications and users.
 - When users access a short link, the service should redirect them to the original link.
-- Users should be able to access metrics about their link redirects..
+- Users should be able to access metrics about their link redirects.
 - The service should also be accessible through REST APIs by other services.

 ### Non-Functional